 You love your pets––they’re your family, they’re the reason you’re a knitter, and they’re your best friend.
 When it comes to your pet’s yarn, you want it to be soft, not scratchy, and healthy for them.
 You also want it to be adorable––your pet deserves the best yarn you can find!

 Choose yarn for people who like to knit

-People who like to knit will often choose their yarn based on the color, pattern, or texture.
+People who like to knit will often choose their yarn based on color, pattern, or texture.
 You should also consider other factors when making your decision.
-For instance, the right weight is important in making sure that your knitting is comfortable.
+For instance, the right weight is important in ensuring that your knitting is comfortable.

 Whether you’re sewing a sweater or something else, the right gauge is vital.
 Another aspect of choosing yarn is the fiber characteristics.
-For instance, if you are using a yarn that is dyed, the resulting color may affect the look of your finished product.
+For instance, if you use dyed yarn, the resulting color may affect the look of your finished product.